 Suffering from poor mental health usually makes it more challenging to maintain a healthy routine, such as eating nutritious meals, exercising, staying hydrated, and keeping a regular sleep schedule.
 Fortunately, there are many skills and healthy methods we can practice to support our mind, body, and mood.

 Maintaining relationships, remembering to eat frequent healthy meals, connecting with family, avoiding alcohol or too much coffee, taking a walk in nature for 30 minutes everyday, and practicing meditation are just a few ways we can begin to feel better.

 We all go through periods when our mental health suffers.
-Maybe it’s the loss of a loved one, unexpected career changes, or a new diagnosis.
+Maybe it’s the loss of a loved one, unexpected career changes, or other stressful life circumstances.
 It's important to remember that there is always a community of support, a friend, or a network for anyone having a difficult time with their mental health.

 If you or a loved one sense the need to get help, there are so many ways to help yourself or to find purpose in helping others.
 Always remember, you're not alone and we're in it together!

-We're always here to talk and support you, Primal Harvest Tribe, and it's important to speak with a medical professional regarding mental illness or ways to improve your mental health.
-When in doubt, a doctor can provide the best advice, diagnosis, and care during these times.
+We're always here to support you, and it's important to speak with a medical professional regarding mental illness or ways to improve your mental health.
+When in doubt, a professional can provide the best advice, diagnosis, and care during these times.

 Someone else is likely dealing with the same struggles and moments of stress, and all we have to do is reach out, talk, and connect to expand our mental health support system.

 If you're feeling a bit low these days, here are some things you can do to feel more in control of your mental health.